Learning Approximate Nash Equilibria in Cooperative Multi-Agent Reinforcement Learning via Mean-Field Subsampling: Preliminaries

 \begin{definition}[$\epsilon$-approximate Nash Equilibrium policy] \emph{ A policy tuple $(\hat{\pi}_g, \hat{\pi}_{[n]})$ is said to be an $\epsilon$-approximate Nash Equilibrium if it corresponds to a solution to a state of the system where all the players perform their best-responses against the other players so that no player unilaterally deviates from its current policy.
 Formally, it satisfies, that for all $(\pi_g, \pi_{[n]})$, that $V^{\hat{\pi}_g, \hat{\pi}_{[n]}} \geq V^{\pi_g, \hat{\pi}_{[n]}} - \epsilon$, and moreover, for all $i\in[n]$, $V^{\hat{\pi}_g, \hat{\pi}_{[n]}} \geq V^{\hat{\pi}_g, \hat{\pi}_1, ..., \hat{\pi}_{i-1}, \pi_i, \hat{\pi}_{i+1}, ..., \hat{\pi}_n} - \epsilon$.} \end{definition}

 \textbf{Motivating examples.} We give examples of two cooperative systems which are naturally modeled by our setting.
 We provide experimental results and code in \cref{sec: numerical simulations}.

-\begin{example}[Communication-constrained control] \emph{Given a networked system (i.e., a smart grid or a multi-robot team), a global agent oversees the system but due to bandwidth limits, it can only communicate with $k$ out of $n$ local agents at each timestep.
-Each local agent (robot, generator, etc.) can sense its state and the central command if given, but not others.
-Here, the global agent's task is to maintain system stability or optimize a global performance metric (voltage stability in a grid, coverage in a surveillance task, etc.), while each local agent’s ``objective'' is to follow the central command but also a local goal (or maintaining its own stability).}\looseness=-1 \end{example}

-\begin{example}[Federated optimization with partial participation] \emph{A central server (global agent) coordinates $n$ clients (local agents) to minimize a shared objective (e.g., validation loss).
-Due to bandwidth constraints, at each round the server can only query a subset of $k\ll n$ clients for their local states (e.g., gradient statistics, client drift indicators) and then broadcasts a global update, where each client performs a local action (e.g., local SGD steps or a regularization choice) based on its own state and the broadcast.} \looseness=-1 \end{example}
+\begin{example}[Communication-constrained control] \emph{Consider a networked system (smart grid, multi-robot team, etc.) with a global agent who can only communicate with $k$ local agents at each timestep due to bandwidth limitation.
+Each local agent (robot, generator, etc.) can sense its state and the global agent's state.
+The global agent's task is to maintain system stability or optimize a global performance metric (voltage stability in a grid, coverage in a surveillance task, etc.), and the local agent’s objective is to follow the central command but also a local goal (or maintaining its own stability).}\looseness=-1 \end{example} \begin{example}[Federated optimization with partial participation] \emph{A central server (global agent) coordinates $n$ clients (local agents) to minimize a shared objective (e.g., validation loss).
+Due to bandwidth constraints, at each round the server can only query a subset of $k\ll n$ clients for their local states (e.g., gradient statistics) and then broadcasts a global update, where each client performs a local action (e.g., local SGD steps or a regularization choice) based on its own state and the broadcast.} \looseness=-1 \end{example}

-\textbf{Mild heterogeneity via finite types.} While we present the model with homogeneous locals, our framework also supports a finite type space $\mathcal E$.
-However, as noted in \citep{anand2025meanfield}, using techniques of \citet{10.5555/3586589.3586718}, one can augment each local state as $s_i=(e_i,x_i)\in \mathcal E\times\mathcal X$, allowing rewards and transitions to depend on $e_i$.
-All results then scale with the effective local state space size $|\mathcal S_\ell|=|\mathcal E||\mathcal X|$.\looseness=-1